SASC STATEMENT on COVID-19

 Access to Circulating Collections

-Starting August 28, UF affiliated patrons will be able to request items from the circulating collections of the Latin American & Caribbean Collection and the books of the Map & Imagery Library through the online catalog.
+UF affiliated patrons are able to request items from the circulating collections of the Latin American & Caribbean Collection and the books of the Map & Imagery Library through the online catalog.
 You will be notified when you items are ready to be picked up from Smathers Library (East).
-This is a temporary service which is being instituted to protect patrons and staff.
+This is a temporary service which is being instituted to protect patrons and staff during the Covid-19 pandemic.

-Once you have been notified that your items are ready, you may pick up materials Monday through Friday, 10am – 4pm on the first floor of Smathers Library (East).
-Please call (352) 273-2825 when you arrive.
+Once you have been notified that your items are ready, you may pick up all your requested materials from the Map & Imagery Library entrance on the first floor of Smathers Library (East), Monday through Friday, 10am – 4pm on the first floor of Smathers Library (East).

 Digital Reproductions and Permission